vijay-varadarajan/VetConnect/README.md

 ### _**static**_

+This folder contains all the static files necessary for this web application.
+This includes the following **css files**:

+ - **login.css**: stylesheet for the login page

+ - **register.css**: stylesheet for the register page

+ - **report.css**: stylesheet for report page

+ - **styles.css**: stylesheet for all the remaining pages

+This also includes the **background images** as well as the images for the **logo** and the **modified cursor**.

 ### _**templates**_
+This folder contains the html templates for all the different routes in this web application.
+Most of the css for these pages are linked from the files in static while some are borrowed from [bootstrap](https://getbootstrap.com) and [font-awesome](https://cdnjs.cloudflare.com/ajax/libs/font-awesome/4.7.0/css/font-awesome.min.css)

+The **navbar** displayed on top of user's homepage after login uses bootstrap's documentation while the **house icon** in 'login', 'register' and 'report' pages is obtained from font-awesome.

 ### _**vet.db**_
+This is the database that is used to store all the user and hospital information entered into this web application.
+This database contains the following tables:

+ * ### users
+    This stores the **information about the user** while registering which includes the ID, username, email ID, contact number and hashed password.

+    This table is used every time the user logs in to check if the username and password match with the stored info for **valid authentication**.

+ * ### HospitalInfo
+    This table contains the **information of the veterinary hospitals** that are added by users with a valid authentication ID.
+The info includes the name of the hospital, type (specific animal), coordinates, contact number, website and a link to google maps location (that is autogenerated based on the coordinates given).

 ### _**requirements.txt**_
 This file contains the names of the required python dependencies that need to be installed before launching this web application.